Juul Is Behaving Differently In The Philippines Than In The U.S., Say Activists

 NPR asked officials at Juul why the company's practices around safety messaging and flavors appear to differ between the two countries.

-In a statement, Juul officials noted that the company's board recently appointed a new CEO.
+In a statement, Juul officials noted that the company recently appointed a new CEO.
 And they said both he and "the entire Juul Labs leadership team is continuing a broad review of the company's practices and policies to ensure alignment with its aim of responsible leadership within the industry."